SoftUni-Internal/interactive-content/EN/06-Applications-Routing/03-Routing-with-PageJS.md

 **Page.js** is a client-side router, which uses **string-to-regexp** conversion.

-In order to use it, we need to install the package.
+To use it, we need to install the package.

 We need to install it from **npm** with the following command: `npm install page`.

 We can pass multiple parameters to **page.js**.

-Defining a route is done with using **callbacks**.
+Defining a route is done by using **callbacks**.

 Every callback is called with a **context** and a **next** as parameters.